bugov/aiohttp-django-auth/readme.md

 Copyright (C) 2018, Georgy Bazhukov.

-This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.
+This program is free software, you can redistribute it and/or modify it under the terms of the MIT License.